focal-lab/cv4e-website/content/schedule/index.md

 {{< figure src="headshots/toke-hoye.jpg" alt="Photo of Toke Hoye." class="portrait">}}
 I am a professor in ecology at Aarhus University, Denmark.
 I lead a research group focused on developing and applying novel monitoring technology to questions related to species responses to environmental change.
 We primarily focus on insects and other invertebrates, where monitoring data is particularly limited and where species responses to environmental change is particularly pronounced.
 We focus on computer vision methods, which are particularly promising for global scalability and expert validation.
 We collaborate widely in interdisciplinary projects.

-### Erin Moreland
-{{< figure src="headshots/erin-moreland.jpg" alt="Photo of Erin Moreland." class="portrait">}}
-Erin Moreland is a Research Zoologist with the Polar Ecosystems Program at the National Oceanic and Atmospheric Administration (NOAA), Alaska Fisheries Science Center's Marine Mammal Laboratory.
-She oversees a project aimed at supporting the management of ice-associated seals in the U.S. Arctic through assessing the abundance and trends of ringed, bearded, ribbon, and spotted seals.
-Her responsibilities involve developing advanced survey methods which currently rely on a custom multispectral aerial imaging system paired with artificial intelligence models to detect and classify animals in the imagery in real time.
-Erin is the Chair of the NOAA AI Working Group and represents protected species on the Optics Strategic initiative, working to bring end-to-end AI solutions to researchers working with optical datasets across NOAA Fisheries.

 ### Dan Morris
 {{< figure src="headshots/dan-morris.jpg" alt="Photo of Dan Morris." class="portrait">}}
 Dan Morris is a researcher in the Google AI for Nature and Society program, where he works on AI tools that help conservation scientists spend less time doing boring things and more time doing conservation.
 This includes tools that accelerate urban forest canopy assessments and image-based wildlife surveys.
 Prior to joining Google, he directed the AI for Earth program at Microsoft, and prior to that he spent approximately a zillion years in the medical devices group at Microsoft Research, working on signal processing and machine learning tools for wearable devices that supported cardiovascular monitoring, fitness tracking, and gesture interaction.
 He received his PhD from Stanford, where he worked on haptics and physical simulation for virtual surgery.